OPENING HOURS 7 days

 Dahlias for late summer colour.
 They are frost tender so plant them deep and mulch them to protect the early shoots.

-Crocosmia 3 different colours, for hardy long lasting late summer colour.
+Crocosmia 3 different colours, for long lasting late summer colour.
+The orange red ones are the hardiest: varieties like 'Lucifer'.

 Roses dont look like much at this time of year but this is a good time to plant them.
-We have a good range of climbing roses in now and a limited range of other roses.
-David Austin Roses will be in sometime in March, depending on the weather.
+March sees the main rose stock come in: bush and climbing roses and some of the best David Austin Roses for Scotland, usually in by the end of March or early April.

 In Scotland pruning roses quite late in winter is advisable so that they don’t sprout too early.
 Cut out old woody stems and reduce the height of tall straggly stems by 2/3rds.
 A 1m stem (3ft) should go back to 30cm (1ft) for example.
 Hybrid T roses can be pruned even harder.
 In really cold gardens you can leave pruning till April.